alvarolangajr/Clock/README.md

 # Clock

-This is a simple project based on a clock using node.js
+This is a simple project based on a clock using JavaScript